 Figure 3: Partial amplification of β casein, Keratin 18 and Vimentin.

 The objective of the present study was to establish the primary culture of ovine mammary epithelial cells.
 Mammary epithelial cell culture has advantageous in studying the mammary gland function (Rose and McConochie, 2006).
 For the better understanding of the mammary gland structure and biology several mammary epithelial cells cell cultures have been developed in different species ovine (Ilan et al., 1998), bovine (Rose et al 2002), buffalo (Anand et al. 2012), rodents Karantza- Wadsworth and White 2008), porcine (Sun et al. 2006), human (Stampfer et al. 2002) and yak (Fu et al. 2014).
-The morphological characteristics of ovine mammary epithelial cells shared similarity with bovine by Ahn et al, (1995), buffalo by Anand et al, (2012) and caprine (Pantschenko et al. 2000).
-Zheng et al (2005), reported growth of mammary epithelial cell from the explant required collagen coated.
+The morphological characteristics of ovine mammary epithelial cells shared similarity with bovine by Ahn et al. (1995), buffalo by Anand et al. (2012) and caprine (Pantschenko et al. 2000).
+Zheng et al. (2005), reported growth of mammary epithelial cell from the explant required collagen coated.
 Wicha et al, (1979) reported use of collagen for growth and attachement of mammary epithelial cells to the surface of culture flask.
 However, in the present study we have not used collagen coated plates for the growth of ovine mammary epithelial cells.
-Zheng et al, (2005) observed extravasation of cells at day 5, in the present study also extravasation of cells observed at day 5 in explant method.
-Ouyang and Qian, 1999 also observed extravasation of larger number epithelial cells from explant at day 5.
+Zheng et al. (2005) observed extravasation of cells at day five, in the present study also extravasation of cells observed at day five in explant method.
+Ouyang and Qian, 1999 also observed extravasation of larger number epithelial cells from explant at day five.

 Basal media and supplements are required for the growth reported from the previous studies.
-Sun et al, (2005) used basal media consists of DMEM/F12 containing 10% fetal calf serum, insulin (10 mg/ml), hydrocortisone (1 mg/ml) and antibiotics for the growth of epithelial cells in porcine MEC.
-Duo et al, (2006) uses hydrocortisone, insulin and prolactin in the basal media of bovine MEC.
-German and Barash, (2002); Hu et al, (2009) used Epidermal growth factor or transferrin in basal media of bovine MEC.
-Mammary epithelial cell established in lactating dairy goat by Tong et al, (2012), using EGF, insulin and ITS in the growth medium.
-EGF promotes proliferation of epithelial cells and ITS helps in slowing down the aging of cells (Tong et al, 2012).
-For the establishment of primary culture of ovine mammary epithelial cells we have used growth media with DMEM F-12, FBS 10%, 10µg/ ml ITS liquid media, 1 µg/ ml hydrocortisone and 10ng/ ml EGF similarly Colmb et al, (1991) used EGF in the growth medium for the in vitro culture of human breast cells.
+Sun et al. (2005) used basal media consists of DMEM/F12 containing 10% fetal calf serum, insulin (10 mg/ml), hydrocortisone (1 mg/ml) and antibiotics for the growth of epithelial cells in porcine MEC.
+Duo et al. (2006) uses hydrocortisone, insulin and prolactin in the basal media of bovine MEC.
+German and Barash (2002) and Hu et al. (2009) used epidermal growth factor (EGF) or transferrin in basal media of bovine MEC.
+Mammary epithelial cell established in lactating dairy goat by Tong et al. (2012) using EGF, insulin and ITS in the growth medium.
+The EGF promotes proliferation of epithelial cells and ITS helps in slowing down the aging of cells (Tong et al. 2012).
+For the establishment of primary culture of ovine mammary epithelial cells we have used growth media with DMEM F-12, FBS 10%, 10µg/ ml ITS liquid media, 1 µg/ ml hydrocortisone and 10ng/ ml EGF similarly Colmb et al. (1991) used EGF in the growth medium for the in vitro culture of human breast cells.

 The sub culturing of cells was performed up to sixth passage in our study.
 For the partial amplification we used markers VIM, KRT18 and CSN2 with the similarity with Jernej et al (2018), they used cytokeratins (KRT) 14 and 18 and vimentin (VIM) as markers for goat primary mammary cell cultures characterization.
 The passaged cells (sixth) showed normal expression of the above markers.